Skip to content

 So, while the paths that led us each to ECC are probably very different, our purpose is the same.

-We all have some gift or talent, we've refined that here at ECC, and now, we get to use that gift to make a difference.
+We all have some gift or talent, and we've refined that here at ECC.
+Now, we get to use that gift to make a difference.
 While our journey together at ECC has come to a close, we leave here as graduates, equipped and ready to make a difference and leave our legacy.
 So, once again, congratulations to the graduating class of 2020.
 We did it!

 – Ruthie Chae, Elgin